norestrictionss/Case/README.md

 ### About The Project
-  That project fetches data from the URL used in the program.
-Depending on the data achieved, some specific information about these data are displayed on the console.
+  That project fetches the data from the URL used in the program.
+Depending on the data achieved, some specific information about this data is displayed on the console.

 ### Getting started